MaterializeInc/materialize/doc/developer/design/20230814_unbilled_replicas.md

 ```

 This requires a change to the names of replicas in managed clusters.
 Instead of
-only using the names `r1..rN`, we could use the replica set name, or `default`, as a
+only using the names `r1..rN`, we could use the replica set name as a prefix.
-prefix.

 The syntax to drop replicas stays the same: